kashamalasha/nightscout-widget-electron/README.md

 ### 3. Blood sugar levels preferences

-Set the tracking parameters using following guides:
+Set the tracking parameters using the following guides:

 - Above the **HIGH LEVEL TRESHOLD** and below th **LOW LEVEL THRESHOLD** the last value will be colored in red
 <img src="asset/screenshot-widget-critical.png" alt="Screenshot-widget" width="200"/>